 - Cerebellum—Problems with coordination and balance

 The doctor will ask about your symptoms and health history.
 Your answers and a physical exam may point to an astrocytoma.

-Surgery involves the removal of as much of the tumor as possible.
+Surgery will remove as much of the tumor as possible.
 High grade tumors are treated with surgery.
 It’s followed by other treatments.
 This will help kill any residual cancer cells or keep them from spreading.

 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms, including pill, injection, and a tube called a catheter.
-The drugs enter the bloodstream.
-They travel through the body destroying mostly cancer cells.
-Some healthy cells are also destroyed.
+It may given by mouth, shots, or IV.
+The drugs enter the bloodstream and travel throughout the body.

-- Reviewed: 05/2014
+- Reviewed: 06/2018

-- Updated: 05/28/2014
+- Updated: 07/25/2018